ToshY/BunnyNet-PHP/docs/SecureUrlGenerator.md

 * Both `countries` and `referers` accept comma separated input, meaning you could allow or block multiple countries like
   so: `US,DE,JP`.
 Same for referers: `example.com,example.org`.
 * An edge case occurs when you add a blocked country to the Traffic Manager, and allow that same country for token authentication.
 This will result in a standard "Unable to connect" page.
-This issue is known and will hopefully be fixed in the near future.
+According to support *"The reason for that would be is due to the fact that the Traffic manager doesn't resolve the DNS from that country and in turn, we start returning 127.0.0.1 queries towards the hostnames in use instead of the standard CDN routing.
+The traffic essentially doesn't even touch our servers in such a case."*